Teacher Training & Traveling Details

 This is because funds are often quickly invested into reservations and other administrative work.

-( Check or Cash Preferred / $35 Additional Charge if paying by Credit Card )
+Check, Cash or Venmo Preferred / $50 Additional Charge if paying by Credit Card

-Refund Policy: *Though it is stated that there is a "non-refundable" deposit of $500, one can still request a refund of this amount and we will do our best to grant it -provided that the request is made before the end of October 2020.
-This is because as the date of the event draws closer it becomes more difficult to grant any refund as the funds may have already begun to be allocated towards operating costs.
+Refund Policy: *Though it is stated that there is a "non-refundable" deposit of $500, one can still request a refund of this amount and we will do our best to grant it -provided that the request is made before the end of October 2022.
+This is because as the date of the event draws closer it becomes more difficult to grant any refund as the fund will have already begun to be allocated towards operating costs.
 Nevertheless, with the exception of the $500 deposit, any other amount that has been paid towards the total cost of the event is at our discretion to award.
-Therefore, one should be very clear before signing on to this training / journey: No Refund should be expected!
-Nevertheless, one can always still make the request.
-Furthermore, if granted, it could take up to 6 months for the full dispersal of a refund; especially if the request is made as late as November.
+Therefore, one should be very clear before signing on to this training / journey that No Refund should be expected!
+Nevertheless, one can still make the request.
+However, if granted, it could take up to 6 months for the full dispersal of a refund.
 This is not because of a lack of empathy for anyone who requests a refund, but as a necessity to protect the funds of the operation until it has been completed.

 Arrive Goa, India / Depart Chennai, India